peonmodel/GamesRoom/README.md

 ### General
 - now that all games share the same collection, it would make sense to put in super class methods like updateAlias, start game, join game etc, overwrite as necessary

+- add expiredAt to all collections for deployment, users & connections too
+- add notice to app

 ### CodeNames
 - ~~role/team updators & component~~
 - ~~component to give clue~~